Ganderkesee, Niedersachsen, Germany

 I also enjoy practicing languages, sharing stories, and creating lasting friendships.
 This is a great way to see the world on the cheap, but more than that, it's about really connecting with your fellow human being... and taking that friendship beyond the physical time with them.
 Some of my most dear friends are people that I don't see very often, but we met through CS and I am so happy to have them as a part of my existence.

-Austria, Canada, Colombia, Denmark, France, Germany, Guatemala, Ireland, Italy, Mexico, Netherlands, Norway, Portugal, Puerto Rico, Spain, Sweden, Turkey, United Kingdom, United States
+Austria, Canada, Colombia, Czech Republic, Denmark, France, Germany, Guatemala, Ireland, Italy, Mexico, Netherlands, Norway, Portugal, Puerto Rico, Spain, Sweden, Turkey, United Kingdom, United States

 Germany, Guatemala, United States